What Are Cookies

 Privacy and Security

-Florida Rambler Media does everything in our power to block hackers and malicious web robots, called “bots,” from scanning our site or our database to harvest even “public” information.
+Florida Rambler Media does everything in our power to block hackers and malicious web robots, called “bots,” from scanning our site or our database to harvest any kind of data, even data considered to be “public.”

 SSL — Secure Sockets Layer